Checkmate50/Python-course/README.md

 Projects will be given at the end of each section to test understanding and reinforce the ideas of the section.
 I highly recommend spending a good amount of time on these projects and going beyond the basic instructions to help understand what's going on.
 If you have questions, as always, don't hesitate to reach out.

+Additionally, there are a few appendices in the Appendices folder.
+These contain useful references to common terms and functions used in Python.
+If you're not sure what something means, check these out, they might come in handy!

 ## Assignments

 If you're interested in doing the assignments and having them graded, email assignments to checkmatepython@gmail.com (not my real email, obviously).
 Questions should all be either asked there or DM'd to me in discord (I'm Checkmate#0888).
 Assignments can also be DM'd to me, though this is not preferred.